 Borjomi-Kharagauli National park is located in the mountains of Lesser Caucasus.
 Being one of the largest national parks in Georga, it’s famous for its pristine forests, wildlife and developed infrastructure.

-Park has 9 marked trails.
+The park has nine marked hiking trails.
 Probably the best one of them is known as St.Andrews trail - it offers great views as well as the possibility to climb Sametskhvario, the highest mountain in the park.
-Also, tents are not necessary as it’s possible to sleep in tourist shelters for a small cost (better book them at the rangers stations)
+Also, tents are not necessary as it’s possible to sleep in tourist shelters for a small cost.

 Recommended for: People looking for "the Swiss experience" (pristine forests and developed trails at the same time).
 Distance: 54 km Duration: 4 days

 Tobavarchkhili (Silver) lake lies at the heart of Egrisi mountains, which separates the Svaneti region from lowlands.
-To reach it, you have to walk for 3 days, then you can continue north to Svaneti.
+To reach it, you have to walk for at least two days; then you can continue north to Svaneti.

 There are no cultural sights such as villages or towers on the way, but it’s more than compensated by a very diverse environment - glacial lakes, rocky gorges, waterfalls, shepherds huts and much more.